hebertluiz/script-packer/README.md

 Simple script/environment to build a self extracting Shellscript installer/routine

-Based in an article from hackaday.
+Based in [this](https://hackaday.com/2021/04/09/linux-fu-shell-script-file-embedding/) article from hackaday.